rlagoy/flik-demo/README.md

 ### Gitignore

-Adds a gitignore with common file types to ignore
+Adds a gitignore with common file types to ignore.

 ### Pre-commit